-Based on the approach of Characteristics-Properties Modelling (CPM) and of Property-Driven Development (PDD) describing and prescribing product modelling and product development processes, respectively, we can now come back to the initial question of this contribution.
-As indicated by the bold paragraphs in the previous sections, four main issues can be named to transfer the "general theory" of CPM/PDD into an "applied science".
+Based on the approach of Characteristics-Properties Modelling (CPM) and of Property-Driven Development (PDD) describing and prescribing product modelling and product development processes, respectively, we can now come back to the initial question of this paper: How to define applicationspecific design methodologies?
+As indicated by the bold and boxed paragraphs in the previous sections, four main criteria can be named to transfer the "general theory" of CPM/PDD into an "applied methodology".
 These will be explained in more detail in the following sub-sections.

-3.1 Relevant properties
+3.1 Criterion 1: Relevant properties

-In the general description of the CPM/PDD approach only the "top headlines" for typically relevant product properties (P_j) can be stated (e.g. function, safety, manufacturability, cost, etc.).
-The author is convinced that it is impossible to decompose these further in general terms as sub-functions, sub-aspects of safety, etc. strongly depend on the type of product (the branch of industry) involved.
+In the general description of the CPM/PDD approach only the "top headlines" for typically relevant product properties (\mathbf{P}{j}) can be stated (e.g. function, safety, manufacturability, cost, etc.).
+The author is convinced that it is impossible to decompose these further on a general level: Sub-functions, sub-aspects of safety, etc. strongly depend on the type of product (the branch of industry) involved.
 Additionally, the weighting of properties and sub-properties is not only dependent on the branch of industry, but also varies from one company to the next.

-Therefore, the first step towards an applied Engineering Design Science is to define, structure and weigh the properties relevant in the particular area of application.
+Therefore, the first step towards an applied Design Methodology is defining, structuring and weighing the properties relevant in the particular area of application.